Frequently Asked Questions

 Families are asked to screen themselves and children daily, prior to coming to the school.
 For the health and safety of staff, children, and all families, Parent/Guardian must notify us if children have taken any fever reducing medications in the prior 24 hours.

 Staff and children’s temperature are taken each morning with a no-touch thermometer.
-The thermometer is cleaned and disinfected with an alcohol wipe after each use.

 If anyone has a temperature of 100.4°F or higher they are excluded from entering the front gate.

 Staff and children are monitored throughout the day for any signs of possible illness.

 If a child exhibits signs of illness, the child will be isolated and parent/guardian is notified immediately to pick up the child.